-- Even if residential properties are re-zoned to commercial, the residential taxation will not change until they are redeveloped with a commercial use.
-Where properties are vacant (where there are no buildings on a property) tax rates may shift when a rezoning occurs.
+- Residential taxation will not change until they are redeveloped with commercial use.
+Where properties are vacant (where there are no buildings on a property) tax rates may change.

 - Though expropriation is a tool available to the Town where justified and approved by Council, there are no plans to expropriate lands within the area currently affected by the ICB.

-- The Interim Control By-law has only put a freeze on development on certain lands.
+- The Interim Control By-law put a freeze on development on certain lands.
 It has no effect on the ability of an owner to sell or purchase lands.
-A re-zoning would not restrict a sale.
+A rezoning would not restrict a sale.

-- Once the subject lands are re-zoned, you will still be able to renovate and obtain permits to maintain your home as a residential dwelling.
+- Once the ICB is repealed (scheduled for consideration by Council on February 10, 2021), you would then be able to renovate and obtain permits to maintain your home as a residential dwelling.
 However, where new non-residential development occurs, it would need to meet the new Zoning provisions.

 Summary of public survey results (November 25, 2020)